Home

 Concessional Loans ( $5.7-billion ) Commercial Debt ( $2.8-billion ) Export Credits ( $1.9-billion ) Grants/TA ( $0.8-billion ) Highly Concessional Loans ( $0.5-billion )

-Germany pledged $285m, about a third of the grant money, as of 30 June 2024.
+Germany pledged $285-million, about a third of the grant money, as of 30 June 2024.
 The grants are divided into six porfolios: Electricity, JT-Mpumalanga (JT is just transition), Green hyrdogren, Municipalities, Skills, and New energy vehicles (NEVs).

 The funds are divided as follows: